EnduranceCode/endurancetrio-tracker/README.md

 - **Persistence:** Data is cleared on application restart
 - **Purpose:** Development and testing environment

+> **Note**
+>
-> **Note:** The H2 database will be replaced with PostgreSQL in production environments.
+> The H2 database will be replaced with PostgreSQL in production environments.
-> All data in the development database is transient and reset when the application restarts.
+> All data in the development database is transient and will reset when the application restarts.

 ### Installation